IET Faraday Challenge Days

 The winners of each event win prizes for themselves and a trophy for their school.
-The top three teams from across the UK get an all expenses paid trip to the National Final in June 2014 to compete for a cash prize of up to £1,000 for their school.
+The top three teams from across the UK get an all expenses paid trip to the National Final in June each year to compete for a cash prize of up to £1,000 for their school.

 Hosted in UK schools

 Each Faraday Challenge Day host school provides a school hall, gym or large classroom for the day, and six teams of six students in Year 8 (aged 12-13) to take part (36 students in total).

 Host schools can either: